-Bob, that’s a great question and one I suspect many football fans ponder before making their ultimate decision.
+That’s a great question and one I suspect many football fans ponder before making their ultimate decision.
 The NFL Sunday Ticket, which is available on Google’s YouTube TV and YouTube Primetime Channels this year after being an exclusive on DIRECTV for 28 seasons, offers all Sunday afternoon regular season out-of-market games.
-The price now starts at $299 (with the $50 preseason discount) on YouTube TV while the base price on YouTube Primetime Channels is $399 (with the $50 preseason discount).
+The price now starts at $174 (with the 50 percent mid-season discount) on YouTube TV while the base price on YouTube Primetime Channels is $224 (with the 50 percent mid-season discount).
 The YouTube TV Ticket requires a $72.99 a month YouTube TV subscription; Primetime Channels does not.
-If you add the NFL RedZone channel to the base Ticket, the price increases by $40 on each package.
+If you add the NFL RedZone channel to the base Ticket, the price increases by $20 on each package.

 NFL Sunday Ticket vs. NFL RedZone: Which Is Better?

 This depends on what you are aiming to achieve with either plan.
 The NFL Sunday Ticket is obviously more expensive but it’s vital if you’re living in a different market from where your favorite team is located.
 The Ticket is the only way to guarantee that you will see every minute of every game of that team, with the exception of games played on Sunday, Monday and Thursday nights and a few international games.
 The Ticket also enables you to keep close tabs on all out-of-market teams which is a great feature for rabid fans and/or fantasy football players.
 The NFL RedZone is cheaper, but you have less control over what you watch and when.

 However, the RedZone is a good bet to show you every scoring play and most other key plays in each game.
 The channel also has the local games in the mix, which is nice.
 And we would be remiss not to mention that Scott Hanson does a superb job of narrating the action.
 There is no host on the Ticket other than the regular broadcasters doing each game.